DesignisOrion/Sass-Tutorial-DIO/README.md

 This Sass Tutorial is provided by DesignIsOrion.
 It covers the following topics at a minimum:

-- Setup Sass Compiler extension
+- Setup Sass Compiler extension (VSCode)
 - Folder Structure
 - How to use the compiler
 - Variables